top of page

 How to help your teen find work experience

-Work experience covers a range of opportunities, from attending the workplace in person, shadowing or observing a particular person or job role, volunteering or carrying out work remotely/virtually.
-What’s important is that your teen gets some first-hand experience of what it’s like to work.
+Work experience covers a range of opportunities, from attending a workplace in person, shadowing or observing a particular person or job role, volunteering, or working remotely.
+What matters is that your teen gets some first-hand experience of what it's like to work.

 Most schools focus on work experience for Years 11 and 13 in the summer term, but your teen can get work experience at any point in the school year.
-Try not to leave it until the last minute to secure their place.
-The best opportunities are likely to be very competitive and will often get snapped up quickly!
+Try not to leave it until the last minute.
+The best opportunities are competitive and often get snapped up quickly.

 Work experience

-Traditionally, work experience happens at a place of work where students can get real-life, on site experience.
-This would usually be a one or two week placement, typically in the summer term.
+Traditionally, work experience happens at a place of work where students get real-life, on-site experience.
+This is usually a one or two week placement, typically in the summer term.

-Part of the experience would be dressing appropriately for the work environment, travelling to and from work, experiencing a full working day and getting a feel for how different job roles are inter-related and inter-dependent.
+Part of the experience is dressing appropriately for the environment, travelling to and from work, experiencing a full working day, and getting a feel for how different job roles relate to and depend on each other.

-Whilst any work experience is great, if your teen has ambitions to do a particular job, it’s worth trying to get the experience within that sector.
-It can help your child discover more about the industry and may help them realise whether it is or isn’t for them.
-A lesson much better learned sooner than later!
-Work experience is also great to demonstrate passion for a subject where qualifications in sixth form aren’t usually offered such as architecture, medicine, law, accountancy and so on.
+While any work experience is great, if your teen has ambitions to do a particular job, it's worth trying to get experience within that sector.
+It can help them discover more about the industry and realise whether it is or isn't for them, a lesson much better learned sooner than later.
+Work experience is also a good way to show passion for a subject not usually offered in sixth form, such as architecture, medicine, law or accountancy.

-How you can help you teen find work experience:
+How you can help your teen find work experience:

-2. Encourage your child to speak with the careers team at school.
-They often have excellent connections with local and national employers
+2. Encourage your child to speak with the careers team at school, who often have excellent connections with local and national employers

-4. Get them to apply for a job (Saturdays, evenings, holidays) – it may not be their aspirational job, but it’s work experience and they’ll learn a lot from it (as well as earning some money)
+4. Get them to apply for a job (Saturdays, evenings, holidays); it may not be their dream job, but it's work experience and they'll learn a lot, as well as earning some money

-If your teen is struggling to find a suitable one or two week work placement, try looking at taking a different approach.
-Perhaps they could ask employers if they could visit for a day, support on a particular project, volunteer or work remotely.
-It’s better for your teen to accept a virtual or non-paying role rather than not get any experience at all.
+If your teen is struggling to find a suitable one or two week placement, try a different approach.
+Perhaps they could ask employers if they could visit for a day, support a particular project, volunteer or work remotely.
+It's better for your teen to accept a virtual or unpaid role than to get no experience at all.

 Shadowing and observing

-There’s unlikely to be much in the way of paperwork for a shadowing role, so it’ll be up to your child to write up their experience and what they’ve learned from it.
-This is an important step, as it could be a long time between shadowing someone and talking about it at interview, so it could be easy to forget key learning points.
+There's unlikely to be much paperwork for a shadowing role, so it'll be up to your child to write up their experience and what they learned.
+This is an important step, as it could be a long time between shadowing someone and talking about it at interview, and key learning points are easy to forget.

 Need inspiration?